 The more organics that I preserve, the more I learn.
 But honestly, in the big scheme of all there is to know on this subject, I have to admit, I know very little.
 I’m embracing the fact that I’m learning as I go along and am committed to share what I learn.

-One of the things that is so addictive for me, about working with organics, is the hunt of the treasure.
+One of the things so addictive for me, about working with organics, is the hunt of the treasure.
 Finding a patch of mushrooms or fiddleheads in nature is equal to hitting the mother-load at a garage sale.
 The same sort of adrenaline courses through my body.
 Those who have come across a patch of tiny little mushrooms know exactly what I’m speaking about, don’t you?

-Dry your Organics with a Silica Gel
+Dry your Organics with the Silica Gel

-In a Tupperware container, I sprinkled a layer of silica gel into the base.
+In a Tupperware container, I sprinkle a layer of silica gel into the base.
 (If you are seeing stuff in the gel, there were little bits of organics left over from my last batch I dried).

-Step 6: Sift and Store
+Sift and Store

 This is one of the Tupperware containers I use to store my organics once they are dry.